-Information about the history of Poros
+About the history of Poros island, Greece

 According to ancient Greek mythology, Poros is the birthplace of a romantic tragedy.
 When the Cretan King Minos was fighting the city of Megara, the daughter of the besieged city, Scylla, fell in love with the Cretan King.
 To show her love, she cut off a lock of her father's hair, which were the source of his immortality, stole the keys to the city's gates and gave them to King Minos.
 But when the king finally took the city, he rejected Scylla and prepared to return to Crete.
 In desperation, she jumped into the sea and followed the ships until she drowned of exhaustion.
 The area where she died was named after her and is called until today Cape Skili.

 Yet, another myth associated with Poros is that of Theseus, son of Poseidon.
 He was the famous Athenian hero who killed the Minotaur of Crete, a monster that was half man, half bull.
 A temple was built in his honor, the known Temple of Poseidon.

 During the Mycenaean times (1400-1100 BC), the powerful nautical station of the area was situated on the rocky island called Modi (or Liontari), on the eastern coast of Poros.
 Under the Archaic period (700-380 BC), ancient Calauria (Kalavria), the northern part of the island, was under the domination of Troezen.
 In fact, the history of Poros is much connected to the history of ancient Troezen.
 During the 7th century BC, Poros was the seat of an alliance called the Amphictyonic League, formed by the city-states of Hermioni, Epidaurus, Aegina, Athens, Prassia, Nauplia and Orchomenos.
 This cooperation was a nautical, religious and political confederation, founded as a protection to their independence and their trade from the Argives.